ripjar/aws-security-lake/README.md

   - If you are attempting to use a fielded query across multiple sources, you must ensure that the field is available in both sources, if a field does not exist in a source which is queried against then the query will fail.
   - The failing of a query against a single source will have no impact on the remaining sources.

-**For further support, please contact your Ripjar account manager or agreed support system.**
+**For further support, please contact your Ripjar account manager or follow your agreed support system.**